-He came to Poland in 1991 and joined the ballet of the Musical Theatre in Szczecin as a soloist.
-He was appointed as a soloist of the Grand Theatre – Polish National Opera in Warsaw in September 1993.
-From 1996 to 2009 he danced with he Warsaw ballet’s as a principal, working with many choreographers such as Emil Wesołowski, Pierre Lacotte, Krzysztof Pastor, Antal Fodor, Yuri Grigorovich, André Prokovsky, Lorca Massine, Birgit Cullberg, Mats Ek, Zofia Rudnicka, Irek Mukhamedov, Natalia Makarova, Jíři Kylián, and Alexei Ratmansky.
+He came to Poland in 1991 and joined the ballet of Opera na Zamku in Szczecin as a soloist.
+He was appointed as a soloist of the Polish National Opera ballet company in Warsaw in September 1993.
+From 1996 to 2009 he danced with he Warsaw ballet as a principal, working with such choreographers as Emil Wesołowski, Pierre Lacotte, Krzysztof Pastor, Antal Fodor, Yuri Grigorovich, André Prokovsky, Lorca Massine, Birgit Cullberg, Mats Ek, Zofia Rudnicka, Irek Mukhamedov, Natalia Makarova, Jíři Kylián, and Alexei Ratmansky.